top of page

 The 1st potential blind spot is that your children now count as private property owners.
 If they were to get married and buy a private property of their own, you’ll have to either dispose of or transfer the property back to you with ABSD payable (or else foot the bill for ABSD on their actual matrimonial home).

-If they were to buy a Build To Order (BTO) flat or Executive Condominium , they would have to dispose the private property at least 30 months ahead of their application, so advanced planning is required.
+If they were to buy a Build To Order (BTO) flat or Executive Condominium , they would have to dispose the private property at least 30 months ahead of their application, so advanced planning is crucial.

 As part of the property cooling measures implemented on 30th September 2022, those who dispose of a private property must also wait 15 months before they are eligible to buy a non-subsidized resale flat.